You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [27:16]

 And if you try to get rid of the hindrances, they just, if you chop off the head of this snake, it just grows five other heads.
-Whenever you try to chop it off, chop off the hindrances, they just grow more like blackberries, you know.
+Whenever you try to chop it off, chop off the hindrances, they just grow more.
+It's like blackberries, you know.
 You cut them all down and they come out twice as strong.
 So you know you can't cut them off.
 Even though you try to cut them off, you can't cut them off.
 If you say that they're bad, then you put yourself into the kind of dualistic judgment that you don't want to have. when you're sitting.
 If you say they're good, you put yourself on the other side of the dualistic judgment that you don't want to have.
 So you can't say they're bad and you can't say they're good.
-And you don't want them to be there and yet they're there.
-So this is the koan of think not thinking.
+And you don't want them to be there, and yet they're there.
+So this is the core of think not thinking.

 [28:20]

 How do you deal with all that and still maintain complete subjectivity? so that all those hindrances are no longer hindrances.
 When hindrances are no longer hindrances, then you've, that's called shikantaza.
 When the problems in your life are no longer hindrances to your practice, it's called enlightenment.
 Doesn't mean you can't get rid of all those problems in your life.
-But when there are no longer hindrances, when, as Suzuki Yoshi said, he had that in his letter recently, when the problems in your life are no longer hindrances, then you can live pretty comfortably.
+But when they're no longer hindrances, when, as Suzuki Yoshi said, he had that in his newsletter recently, when the problems in your life are no longer hindrances, then you can live pretty comfortably.

 [29:28]